 You asked me to send you a letter requesting a change in my status.
 And I am privileged to respond to you in love and with love for you and for many of my brother pastors here in Shenango Presbytery.
 I have watched with admiration the devotion and dedication of many fine pastors, who have truly been called by God to work in his vineyard.
 I have seen the grief in their spirit as they cry over the course our denomination has taken, turning from the Word of God as the authority for matters of faith and practice.
 They have witnessed, as I have, how human opinion and contemporary cultural values have become as authoritative as scripture in General Assembly decisions and positions; whether that be political or moral.
 As a result, our debates, which should have the character of godly deliberation, have degenerated into mere political posturing to bring about a majority rule for one side or the other.
 But God ‘s Truth is not decided by majority vote, but discerned with reverential fear by men seeking the voice of God in His revealed Word.

 The fact that we are arguing about things like homosexuality and abortion only reveals how the scripture has lost its place of authority in our denomination.
-We are arguing about things which should not even be up for discussion, because the Word of God is clear on the matter; but this happens when God’s Word falls into disrepute in religious institutions.
+We are arguing about things online canada which should not even be up for discussion, because the Word of God is clear on the matter; but this happens when God’s Word falls into disrepute in religious institutions.
 And so, our presbytery and Assembly meetings have changed from the intimate worship of God in Spirit and in Truth to one more like a political convention.
 That is not how it is meant to be.
 God has called us to Peace (I Corinthians 7:15), not to contention.
 Therefore, with peace in my spirit, I truly believe the Lord Jesus is calling me out of the denomination.